kevinlin/ai-sdlc-playbook/docs/workflow/04-vibe-coding-workflow.md

 ## Iteration and Refinement

-The lightweight workflow is designed for rapid iteration:
+The Vibe Coding Plus workflow is designed for rapid iteration:

 ### Quick Feedback Loops